Navigating a Hard Insurance Market

 What can FAMI agents do?

-• Sell the value of themselves, their companies, and the coverage provided.
-Let customers know they will continue to do the best job of providing them with a superior product from a great company.
+• Sell the value of yourself, your companies, and the coverage provided.
+Let your customers know you will continue to do the best job of providing them with a superior product from a great company.

 • Take the time to explain the value provided by the coverage they are buying.

-• Encourage customers to renew their policies to help build a positive history with the insurance company, which can help them retain their coverage following a loss.
+• Encouraging your customers to renew their policies helps to build a positive history with the insurance company, which can help them retain their coverage following a loss.

 What can policyholders do?